cakmakenes/social-media-project/README.md

 Friendhub uses a number of techs to work properly:
 > CLIENT
-- [HTML] - Frontend requirements
+- HTML - Frontend requirements
-- [CSS] - Styling
+- CSS - Styling
-- [PHP] - For Backend purposes
+- PHP - For Backend purposes
 - [jQuery] -  AJAX and updating without refreshing page
 > SERVER
-- [WAMPServer] - Database for tables
+[WAMPServer - Database for tables

-And of course Dillinger itself is open source with a [public repository][dill] on GitHub.
+And of course Friendhub itself is open source with a [public repository][dill] on GitHub.

 Login Page